Medical examiner and cadaver dog called to park where investigators found Brian Laundrie's items

 Bertolino said that law enforcement is now conducting a more thorough investigation of that area.

-The Sarasota County Medical Examiner has been called to the scene, and Pasco County Sheriff's office said a cadaver dog and two spotters were also on site.
-The Sarasota County Sheriff's Office Emergency Response Team and the Lee County Sheriff's Office are also now on scene along with a mobile unit and a tent.
+The Sarasota County Medical Examiner confirmed has been called to the scene, and Pasco County Sheriff's office said a cadaver dog and two spotters were also on site.

 North Port Police declined to comment.